Jkluxie94/Jkluxie94/README.md

 - 👋 Hi, I’m Joel Kambalame
 - 👀 I’m interested in Web development
-- 🌱 I’m currently advancing my skills in in PHP with Laravel and React JS as i am good to go with the plain HTML5, Javascript and CSS3
+- 🌱 I’m currently advancing my skills in in PHP with Laravel and React JS as I am good to go with the plain HTML5, Javascript and CSS3
 - 💞️ I’m looking to collaborate on web devs
 - 📫 How to reach me? joel.kambalame@gmail.com